Skip to content

 With a focus on reducing textile waste, boroboro repurposes vintage and non-vintage denim from brands like Levi's, Lee and Wranglers, transforming them into unique, sustainable pieces.
 And now, with theboroboro.com it's easier than ever to shop their one of a kind collections.

 And if you need more evidence of the impact of textile boredom, consider this: the fashion industry is responsible for 92 million tons of textile waste each year.
+I am sure you have heard that figure before but have you tried to picture it?

 Visualising 92 million tons of textile waste is quite staggering.
 To try and put it into perspective, imagine a mountain range made up entirely of discarded clothing and textiles.
 This mountain range would span over 20,000 football fields and tower over 7,000 feet tall.
 And to make matters worse, this mountain range continues to grow every year, with no end in sight.
 It's a daunting image, but it illustrates the gravity of the textile waste problem and the urgent need for more sustainable textile practices.